GetChipBot/chipbot-wordpress-plugin/readme.txt

 = Getting Started =
 1. Go to the ChipBot option in the menu on the left.
-2. Follow the instructions to create an account.
+2. Follow the instructions to create an account on GetChipBot.com.
 3. After the instructions are complete, test ChipBot by visiting your website.

 == Frequently Asked Questions ==